 Heart failure is a chronic (ongoing) condition that develops over time.
 It is usually caused by underlying conditions, such as high blood pressure or heart disease.
 These conditions damage your heart, making the heart muscle stiff or thick.
-The damaged muscle either can't relax properly to let the pumping chambers of the heart -- the ventricles -- fill with enough blood, or it can't contract properly to let the ventricles pump out enough blood.
+The damaged muscle either cannot relax properly to let the pumping chambers of the heart, the ventricles, fill with enough blood, or it cannot contract properly to let the ventricles pump out enough blood.
 The left ventricle is the main pumping chamber, and heart failure usually starts on the left side.
-When the left ventricle can't contract enough, it's called systolic heart failure.
-When the left ventricle can't fill with enough blood, it's called diastolic heart failure.
+When the left ventricle cannot contract enough, it is called systolic heart failure.
+When the left ventricle cannot fill with enough blood, it is called diastolic heart failure.
 You can have a combination of both types of heart failure.

 Although some conditions that cause heart failure are irreversible, you can manage the condition and improve your health and quality of life with a combination of lifestyle changes and medications.

 People with heart failure should be under the care of a cardiologist.

 Signs and Symptoms

 You may experience one or more of the following symptoms of chronic heart failure:

 The more advanced your heart failure, the more likely you are to have symptoms.

 Acute heart failure occurs when something suddenly damages your heart (such as a heart attack, blood clot in the lungs, allergic reaction, or severe infection).
 Symptoms are similar to those for chronic heart failure, but they are more serious and get worse quickly.
 Acute heart failure is life threatening and requires immediate emergency medical attention.

 The most common causes of heart failure are high blood pressure and coronary artery (heart) disease.
 Other causes of heart failure include:

 You are at risk for developing heart failure if you: